CSCI 4152/6509 - Course Project

 closest similar problem.
 You can start with the textbook.

-- Design you method(s), implement it, and run experiments.
+- Design your method, implement it, and run experiments; possibly

 - Analyze results.
 Revisit your methodology if needed.